How your money performs smarter with Ally smart savings tools

 If we can just get people to start thinking about their money differently, in a way that will help and motivate them to get there faster, I do think that’s a game changer for the savings world, because no one else is really doing that.

-Emily Shallal is senior director on the Strategy and Innovation team at Ally.
+Emily Shallal is the Executive Director of Consumer Insights & Innovation at Ally.
 She is constantly seeking out ways to improve our customer’s financial savvy by understanding consumer trends and habits.